developer-onizuka/BigTable/README.md

 | Jose | book-club | work | tennis | | |
 | Sofia | | | work | school | chess-club |

+Contrast this schema with a schema for the same data that doesn't use column qualifiers as data:<br>

 | | Friend | Circle |
 |:---|:---|:---|